 Swordfish fisheries in the north Atlantic are assessed by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
 Targeted Atlantic swordfish longline fisheries from Canada, Spain, and the United States have operated since the late 1950s or early 1960s, and harpoon fisheries have existed at least since the late 1800s.
 A number of other countries target the species, and it is also taken as bycatch or opportunistically by fleets including Chinese Taipei, Japan, Korea and France.
 For the past decade, the North Atlantic estimated catch (landings plus dead discards) has averaged about 12,000 t per year.

-Provisional catch for 2016 was 10,404 t, representing a 48,6% decrease since the 1987 peak in North Atlantic landings (20,238 t).
+The provisional catch in 2017 (10,046 t) represents a 50.4% decrease since the 1987 peak in North Atlantic landings (20,238 t).
 These reduced landings have been attributed to ICCAT regulatory recommendations and shifts in how and where the fleets operate (e.g. to the south Atlantic, or out of the Atlantic altogether, or taking advantage of better market conditions and targeting tuna or sharks).
-Maximum Sustainable Yield (MSY) is estimated to be 13,059 t and the current Total Allowable Catch (TAC) is 13,700.
+Maximum Sustainable Yield (MSY) is estimated to be 13,059 t and the Total Allowable Catch (TAC) in 2018 reduces from 13,700t to 13,200t.
 Catches around 13,000 t are expected to allow the population to remain at or above BMSY through to the year 2028.
-Since 1991, very few fleets have reported dead discards and the Scientific Committee has concerns that what has been reported is not necessarily representative of the entire fishery.
+Since 1991, very few fleets have reported dead discards for Atlantic swordfish stocks and the Scientific Committee has concerns that what has been reported is not necessarily representative of the entire fishery.

 Criterion score: 0.25 info